RacingTadpole/twenty-questions/docs/lessons/006-game-loop-ideas.md

 print('Thanks for playing.')
 ```

-It asks all the questions ok, but it asks them _all_ and ignores the answers!
+It asks all the questions ok, but it asks them _all_ and ignores the answers.

 ## Idea 2: While